ULL-ESIT-PL/babel-learning/doc/parser/optional-chaining-in-the-parser.md

       return node;
     }
 ```
-Tagged Template Expression Parsing: If a backquote token is matched, it indicates the start of a tagged template expression, which is then parsed accordingly.
+**Tagged Template Expression Parsing**: If a backquote token is matched, it indicates the start of a tagged template expression, which is then parsed accordingly.
 ```js
     else if (this.match(tt.backQuote)) {
       return this.parseTaggedTemplateExpression(